jasonong/jasonong/README.md

 * write tests first which helps me think through its design
 * writing succinct code that are self explanatory.
 [Here's an example] (https://github.com/jasonong/jasonong/tree/master/style)

-I enjoy building apps and have done quite a fair bit of them.
+I enjoy building apps and have done quite a fair bit.
 You can see [all my latest works here] (http://velvetpd.info).

 I subscribed to thoughtful conventions and enjoy using opionated frameworks that has solved the hard problems.
 In the course of my work, I'm trying to [log down patterns that I've discovered] (https://github.com/jasonong/Rails-Patterns).
 It is still a work in progress.
 I keep [an engineering log] (http://objectliteral.blogspot.com) too for the purpose of fast brain offloads.